Back in the day, VW's were everywhere and finding a decent used one for sale was no

 a big deal since the pitted areas can be skimmed over with plastic filler (e.g., Bondo) and sanded smooth.

-Surface rust is ugly but usually won't affect the value of the car or it's restorability.
+Surface rust is ugly but usually won't affect the value of the car or its restorability, too much.

 Don't worry about surface rust.